 This complaint against Morris can easily be dismissed as carping of the pettiest sort, but one day I was in the Gin, a landmark Oxford restaurant and watering-hole with a small group.
 At the bar, in his usual corner on the south end, sat Doxie Kent Williford, one of the smartest, kindest people I’ve ever known and one of the very few openly gay men in Oxford at the time.
 You rarely heard Doxie say an unkind word about anyone (including Willie Morris), and he was regarded with affection not only by the staff in the Gin, but by many Oxford residents and students.

 I remember it was a late afternoon, and Willie came through the swinging doors with his entourage.
 They settled in at a large table in the center of the floor and not a half-hour had passed when Willie, in a very loud voice, said, “Look at that faggot at the end of the bar!”
 Then he snickered.
 The room fell silent.
 Doxie put his head in his hands, asked for his check and left.
 Willie laughed more at that and resumed telling whatever impressive lie he had launched upon earlier.
 We were all in shock, and I tried to follow Doxie out to say something, but he left in a hurry.
 He was back the next day, but refused to talk about it.
-I let it go for then, but even now, after thirty years, Willie’s example of gross incivility and utter lack of regard for anyone he considered unworthy of his company still stands out for me as a defining moment for the corrupt, dissolute character of one of Mississippi’s most “beloved” authors.
+I let it go for then, but after forty years, Willie’s gross incivility and utter lack of regard for those considered unworthy of his company remains a defining moment for me of the corrupt, dissolute character of Mississippi’s beloved author.

 Season liver with salt and pepper, sear in light oil, turning once until just done and set aside; working quickly, add more oil, increase heat, add clove of crushed garlic and a half an onion, sliced into slivers or rings.
 This dish goes well with spicy stewed tomatoes.